Cr4sh/openreil/README.md

 ## TODO <a id="_9"></a>

-* ARMv7 support (VEX and libasmir already has it).
 * x86_64 support (VEX already has it).
 * Floating point instructions support for x86 and x86_64.
 * SSE instructions support for x86 and x86_64.